EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 by implementing the `Copy` trait.
 As part of this change, a lint was added to alert if a copyable type was not marked `Copy`.

-This lint is "allow" by default because this code isn't bad; it is common to write newtypes like this specifically so that a `Copy` type is no longer `Copy`. `Copy` types can result in unintended copies of large data which can impact performance.
+This lint is “allow” by default because this code isn’t bad; it is common to write newtypes like this specifically so that a `Copy` type is no longer `Copy`. `Copy` types can result in unintended copies of large data which can impact performance.